elastic/package-registry/README.md

 Endpoints:

 * `/`: Info about the registry
-* `/list`: Lis of all available integration packages
+* `/search`: Search for packages.
+By default returns all the most recent packages available.
 * `/package/{name}`: Info about a package
 * `/package/{name}.tar.gz`: Download a package